S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 More households could use Chapter 13

-An individual with regular income could qualify for Chapter 13 with less than $2,750,000 in liquidated debt, and married couples could qualify under that same combined cap.
+An individual with regular income could file under Chapter 13 with less than $2,750,000 in liquidated debt, and a married couple could qualify together under that same combined cap.

 5